illumitacit/policies/content/privacy.md

 ### Google API Data

 Content received from Google APIs are used only for Macro execution and not Macro creation or management.
 Refer to the [Uploaded Contents](#uploaded-contents) section for more information on how data received from Google APIs are used.
+The Google APIs are only used in the Google Workspace Add-on and Google Chrome Extension.

+Only data you explicitly share in the plugin are sent to IllumiTacit and our service providers:

+- Highlighted text in the Google Workspace Document, Sheet, or Presentation at the time the Macro is executed.
+- Text provided in the input form for the Macro.
+- Documents uploaded in the input form for the Macro.

 IllumiTacit's use and transfer to any other app of information received from Google APIs will adhere to [Google API Services User Data Policy](https://developers.google.com/terms/api-services-user-data-policy), including